rameshraj1980/excel-macros/SimpleReport/README.md

 Press ALT + F11 to open the VBA editor.

-In the VBA editor, insert a new module or open an existing one.
+In the VBA editor, Click on 'Insert' and select 'Module'.

 Copy and paste the code for the CreateRevenueReport macro into the module.